How it all began

 Úna Crawford O’Brien is an Irish actor, best known for her role as Renee Phelan in the long-running soap opera, Fair City which has been broadcasting since 1997.
 Additionally, she has done a lot of stage work, including Menopause the Musical and Grumpy Old Women.

 She was previously married to Brian O’Brien, and they have two sons, Tim, and Fionn.
-They also had a baby daughter Sorcha, who sadly passed away at 17 weeks, in a cot death.
+They also had a baby daughter Sorcha, who sadly passed away at 17 weeks, from SIDS (Cot Death).
 After the death of her daughter Sorcha, Úna became involved with FirstLight.

-Úna’s partner is Irish actor, Bryan Murphy and supports FirstLight as an Ambassador in many ways, specifically around FirstLight’s Mile in Memory Walks.
+Úna’s partner is Irish actor, Bryan Murphy.
+She supports FirstLight as an Ambassador in many ways, specifically around FirstLight’s Mile in Memory Walks.

 Board Members and the Chairman are volunteers and donate their time without payment.
-FirstLight is committed to complying with and implementing The Governance Code for Community, Voluntary and Charitable Organisations of Ireland and is working towards these standards.
+FirstLight is committed to complying with and implementing The Governance Code for Community, Voluntary and Charitable Organisations of Ireland.

 View More Members